Renae-A/Interactable-Clock/README.md

 - The reset button will reset the stopwatch to 0.

 - The user can exit the application with the 'Quit' button.

+- The user can choose to have the clocks spawn into a grid view using 'Grid View' toggle

+- The user can choose to have the clocks collide using 'Autofit (Collide)' toggle